 This document does not address production phase administration, monitoring, or performance tuning jCOM topics.
-For links to WebLogic Server documentation and resources for these topics, see "Related Documentation" on page 1-2.
+For links to WebLogic Server documentation and resources for these topics, see Section 1.3, "Related Documentation."

 It is assumed that the reader is familiar with Java EE and jCOM concepts.
 This document emphasizes the value-added features provided by WebLogic Server jCOM and key information about how to use WebLogic Server features and facilities to get a jCOM application up and running.